Heil Hitler (song)

-"Heil Hitler", also known by the alternative version title "Nigga Heil Hitler", and later known as "Hallelujah", is a song by American rapper Kanye West.
-It was independently released on May 8, 2025, as the third single from his upcoming thirteenth studio album, In a Perfect World.
-Titled after the exclamation said when doing the Nazi salute, the song features additional vocals from West's group the Hooligans.
-Written by American rapper Dave Blunts, it was produced by Quadwoofer and Sheffmade.
+"Heil Hitler" is a song by the American rapper Kanye West.
+It was self-released on May 8, 2025, as the third single from his unreleased studio album, Cuck.
+It was written by American rapper Dave Blunts and produced by Quadwoofer and Sheffmade, while West's group the Hooligans provide additional vocals.
+In "Heil Hitler", West claims his custody battle and the freezing of his assets caused him to turn to Nazism, and the chorus features him and the Hooligans chanting "nigga, heil Hitler" against a synth-heavy, orchestral instrumental.

-The track was universally panned by critics, and received outrage and condemnation due to its antisemitism and praise of Adolf Hitler.
-West has claimed that the controversial nature and subject matter of "Heil Hitler" caused the song to be banned from all major digital streaming platforms.
-The song has been banned in Germany due to Germany's laws against extremist symbolism and hate speech.
-West's travel visa to Australia was revoked due to the song's content.
+"Heil Hitler" was panned by critics, and drew outrage and condemnation due to its antisemitism and praise of Adolf Hitler.
+It was banned from all major digital streaming platforms and in Germany due to Germany's laws against extremist symbolism and hate speech, but went viral on social media, with West's X upload receiving over 6.5 million views within two days.
+In July, Australia revoked West's travel visa in reaction.

-West has re-released "Heil Hitler" in multiple altered forms since it was taken down.
-An instrumental version was uploaded in its place on May 14, titled "The Heil Symphony" (later "Hit Symphony").
-After announcing that he was "done with antisemitism", West released "Hallelujah" on May 31, an alternate version of "Heil Hitler" that replaces its references to Nazism with lyrics relating to Christianity.
+West released "Heil Hitler" in altered forms to circumvent censorship.
+An instrumental version, "The Heil Symphony" (later "Hit Symphony"), was uploaded in its place on May 14.
+After announcing that he was "done with antisemitism", West released "Hallelujah", an alternate version of "Heil Hitler" that replaces its references to Nazism with lyrics relating to Christianity, on May 31.
+After West met with the Orthodox rabbi Yoshiyahu Yosef Pinto to apologize in November 2025, YZY began issuing copyright strikes on reuploads of "Heil Hitler".

 Background

-In February 2025, Kanye West met American rapper Dave Blunts through the former's agent, and they began collaborating together.
-Blunts has previously been credited as the sole writer to all of In a Perfect Worlds singles, including "WW3" and "Cousins".
-Speaking about "Heil Hitler" in a June 2025 interview, Blunts said he understood people's frustrations with its lyrics, jokingly comparing himself to J. Robert Oppenheimer due to his involvement in its writing.
-Despite this, he still defended the track, stating that, "[e]verybody acts like they don't like [it].
+In February 2025, Kanye West met American rapper Dave Blunts through the former's touring agent, and they began collaborating.
+Blunts had previously been credited as the sole writer to all of Cucks songs, including the singles "WW3" and "Cousins".
+Speaking about "Heil Hitler" in a June 2025 interview, Blunts said that he understood people's frustrations with its lyrics, jokingly comparing his involvement in its writing to J. Robert Oppenheimer's creation of the atomic bomb.
+Despite this, he defended the track, stating that, "everybody acts like they don't like [it].
 It's a good fucking song.
 The beat was pretty good."

-Before its release, "Heil Hitler" was featured on the track listing revealed by media personality DJ Akademiks on April 3, 2025.
-The song was played multiple times during livestreams by West in the following month, showcasing progress on the development of In a Perfect World.
+Before its release, "Heil Hitler" was featured on the track listing revealed by media personality DJ Akademiks on April 2, 2025.
+The song was played multiple times during livestreams by West in the following month, showcasing progress on the development of Cuck.
 Notably, earlier versions of the song contain a line aimed at fellow rapper Drake: "Niggas be acting like faggots so much, I think they might be Drake."
 Digital Nas, who worked on the track, said it was the "song of the year".